gk2go/dp4j/README.md

 Dp4j is a Java Annotations Processor for testing private methods and implementing Design Patterns, find out more at www.dp4j.com/testscript and www.dp4j.com/singleton, or email me at ```gk@gk2go.com```

-# How to Test Private Methods in Java with Dp4j?
+# Testing Private Methods in Java with Dp4j
 In a nutshell, when you add dp4j.jar to your project's CLASSPATH, Dp4j's Annotations Processor will analyze your @Test annotated methods, and find out if you are trying to access private methods.
 If so, it will remove your invalid code and replace it with the equivalent Reflection code that will work.
 The reflection code is injected directly in the AST